raymondEhlers/OVERWATCH/doc/api/overwatch.webApp.rst

 ================================================

 General information from the README is available immediately below.
-Further module specific documentation is available further below in the :ref:`package reference <web-app-package-reference>`.
+Further module specific documentation is available further below in the :ref:`package reference <web-app-package-reference>`, with the modules listed below.

 .. toctree::
    :maxdepth: 3

    ../webAppReadme.md

+.. contents:: :local:

 .. _web-app-package-reference: